 - 8x 6.35mm remote-start inputs

 - 2x 5v relay outputs via phono/RCA sockets

-Compatible, in its default configuration, with the following playout software: AudioEnhanceDPS, BCX3/DJ, Bravo, DAC Cartwall, JockMaster, mAirList, Myriad, SoundFusion , StationPlaylist Studio (serial), StudioScreen and EncoDAD (when used with my DADMan app) as a joystick remote interface.
+Compatible, in its default configuration, with the following playout software: AudioEnhanceDPS, BCX3/DJ, Bravo, DAC Cartwall, mAirList, Myriad , StationPlaylist Studio (serial), StudioScreen and EncoDAD (when used with my DADMan app) as a joystick remote interface.

-Availability – Now in production and usually shipped “same-day” if ordered Monday-Friday before 3pm.
+Availability – Now in production and shipped within 1-2 days.

 I am happy to ship these to UK and Europe – Please click the correct payment link for your destination.
 Included is a 50cm USB cable plus instructions for use.

 Default configuration is an 8-button joystick interface – if you need keystrokes (ie: CTRL-P, F1, F2 etc) then let me know.

 UK (inc Northern Ireland) : £75 via Royal Mail 1st-Class “Signed-For” postage (usually next working day)